Flea (musician): Film and television

 Flea made his return to acting and co-starred in the 2014 film Low Down, which is based on the life of jazz pianist Joe Albany.
 Flea along with Anthony Kiedis executive-produced the film, which stars John Hawkes, Elle Fanning, Glenn Close, and Peter Dinklage.
 The film had a successful debut at the Sundance Film Festival in January 2014 and opened in limited release in October 2014.
 It was released in March 2015 on DVD.
 This marked his first acting role in 14 years.
 The film was directed by Jeff Preiss, who previously worked with Flea on the 1988 documentary Let's Get Lost.
 In 2015, he provided the voice of the "mind cop" Jake in the Pixar film Inside Out.
 He reprised the role in the 2024 sequel, Inside Out 2.

 In 2015, Flea appeared as himself in the Amazon Prime series Highston.
 It was announced in 2017 that Amazon Prime had cancelled plans for a full series of the show.

 Flea plays Eddie No-Nose in Edgar Wright's action feature film Baby Driver (2017).
 That same year he had a cameo appearance during the fifteenth season of the FOX animated television series Family Guy in an episode titled "Peter's Def Jam".
 In a scene where Stewie Griffin said to his dog Brian Griffin that thanks to him, there's a recurring flea problem in Stewie's room, Flea enters and plays a bass line.
 He asks Brian if he wants to hang out, but Stewie kicks Flea out of the room.

 Flea co-stars with Lucas Hedges, Nicole Kidman and Russell Crowe in the 2018 film Boy Erased.

 On February 16, 2018, Flea took part in the 2018 NBA All-Star Celebrity Game on a team led by Canadian musician Justin Bieber.

-On June 2, 2021, it was announced that Flea would star alongside Brad Pitt, Margot Robbie and Samara Weaving in the 2022 film, Babylon, which was directed by Damien Chazelle.
+On June 2, 2021, it was announced that Flea would star alongside Brad Pitt, Margot Robbie and Samara Weaving in the 2022 film Babylon, which was directed by Damien Chazelle.
 This film is set in the late 1920s during the film industry's transition from silent films to talkies and explores the rise and fall of multiple characters.
 It was released on December 23, 2022.

 Flea appears in the Disney+ Obi-Wan Kenobi series, aired on May 27, 2022.
 The series is directed by Deborah Chow, who directed the 2022 music video for the Red Hot Chili Peppers single "Black Summer".

+Flea appears in the 2025 film Arco as Frankie, alongside Mark Ruffalo, Natalie Portman, and others.

-Flea will appear on the PBS documentary series Finding Your Roots on January 6, 2026.
+Flea appeared on the PBS documentary series Finding Your Roots on January 6, 2026.